Showing posts with label pi network. Show all posts

 Unlike others, Pi Network has not asked users to invest any real money.
 While they may be exploiting anticipation for free crypto, collecting valuable data, and serving ads - they haven’t deceived people into losing funds.

-Ultimately, while users may waste time pressing buttons, at least they haven’t been tricked into handing over their hard-earned money (which also wastes the time spent earning it).
+Ultimately, while users may waste time pressing buttons, at least they haven’t been tricked into handing over their hard-earned money (but I guess they do waste the time spent earning it).

 While there are some privacy concerns, this unfortunately is so common, in most cases Pi is probably just one of several apps on users phones with privacy policies asking for way too much.